are you ready for transformation? Right Click image to open new window

 I may be a good fit for you if you are struggling with any of these issues: Spiritual concerns, nightmares, negative self talk, unexplained body sensations, haunting memories, a recent stressful experience that has affected your quality of life, anxiety, or grief or loss.
 Please note: the brain based approaches I offer can be an ideal fit for those who do not want to talk about their issues in-depth or for those who fear re-traumatization in context of talk therapy.
 Clients who have gotten stuck in past traditional therapy oftentimes find the tools I use (that God in turn shines through) to be refreshing and deeply healing.
 Together we will figure out what is most effective for you.

 Hello!
 My name is Katherine and I am excited to connect with you!
 Windy Wyoming is my old stomping grounds and there I earned my Bachelor's Degree in Psychology from the University of Wyoming.
-I earned my Master's Degree in Counseling from Colorado Christian University qualifying me to begin earning my hours towards licensure.
+I earned my Master's Degree in Counseling from Colorado Christian University qualifying me to begin earning my hours towards my license.
 I have passed my CPCE and NCE exams and am under direct supervision, which amplifies my ability to best serve my clients.

 We all stumble along this journey called life and I am certainly no exception.
 After going through my young adult years making detrimental choices and seeing that what I was doing was just not working and hurting those I loved, my heart was broken and I was exhausted.
 Picture a full length mirror in sharp shards all over the floor and that is how I felt.